Benjamin-Dobell/ge_tts/README.md

 TTS has several events which are called as global functions on a script.
 It's fairly common to have several objects or unrelated pieces of code that are interested in these events.

 `EventManager` allows several pieces of code to subscribe to the one event.
-If you have already written global event handler functions you must move their definition _above_ all `ge_tts_require` in the same script otherwise they will interfere with `EventManager`.
+If you have already written global event handler functions you must move their definition _above_ any `require()` of ge_tts modules in the same script, otherwise your exising handlers will interfere with `EventManager.

 ### Graph